lorenzocampo/alerting-securityhub-findings/README.md

 # Alerting AWS Security Hub Findings

-Terraform code that creates a solution that sends an email when an Amazon GuardDuty Finding is registered.
+Terraform code that creates a solution for sending emails with Security Hub Findings.
 It implements the following resources:

 * **[EventBridge Event Rule]** --> 2 Events Rule.
 One for monitoring Security Hub Findings and one for executing daily deletion of resolved findigns.
 * **[Step Function]** --> Serverless workflow for analyzing all the findings registered in Security Hub.